Heather Mizeur: Post-legislative career

 Following her gubernatorial campaign, Mizeur did not run for re-election as a member of the Democratic National Committee.
 She also sold her home in Takoma Park to move to her farm in Chestertown, Maryland, where she and her wife grow organic herbs.

 Mizeur was seen as a potential candidate in the 2016 United States Senate election in Maryland, in which incumbent U.S. Senator Barbara Mikulski said she would not run for re-election.
 She later said on April 8, 2015, that she would not run for Senate in 2016, and later endorsed U.S. Representative Chris Van Hollen for the seat.

 In October 2017, Mizeur launched a nonprofit organization named Soul Force Politics, which sought to increase involvement with politics and social justice in Maryland.
 A podcast by the same name was also launched alongside the nonprofit, which included episodes featuring Melissa Etheridge, former U.S. Senator Barbara Mikulski, Sonja Sohn, Washington Post reporter Jenna Johnson, and Governor Larry Hogan.
+Mizeur temporarily paused her nonprofit work during her 2022 congressional campaign, after which she rebranded the nonprofit organization to the We Are One Alliance.

+In January 2026, House Speaker Joseline Peña-Melnyk announced that Mizeur would serve as her communications director.